Spradhan22/bertand_paradox/README.md

 ## Interpreting the Results:

 - The simulation results demonstrate the different probabilities obtained through each method, highlighting Bertrand's paradox.
-- Users can observe how the probability of selecting a chord longer than the side of the equilateral triangle varies depending on the method of selection.
+- We can observe how the probability of selecting a chord longer than the side of the equilateral triangle varies depending on the method of selection.

 ## Note: